Skip to contentSkip to main navigationSkip to local navigation

 Join us as we study environmental science using the beautiful and diverse natural and cultural landscape of Peru as our textbook!
 Peru's natural resources have long been the foundation of its economy, with biologically diverse forests, vast mineral deposits, fertile agricultural lands, and abundant marine life.
 We will investigate how ancient and contemporary Peruvians interact with these resources, while simultaneously considering our own experience in California and how both locations are intertwined with global processes and global issues.

-As we travel, we will explore Peru’s three distinct geographic regions: the lush tropical Amazon Basin, the rugged Andes mountain range, and the arid coastal desert.
-Further, we will take some time to settle into life in a small coastal fishing town, where we will work side by side with community members on ongoing projects related to reforestation, water treatment, and/or renewable energy.
+We begin our exploration in Lima, Peru’s urban center.
+Next, we explore Peru’s three distinct geographic regions: the lush tropical Amazon Basin, the rugged Andes mountain range, and the arid coastal desert.
+During the last segment of the trip we will settle into life in a small coastal fishing town, where we will work side by side with community members on ongoing projects related to reforestation, water treatment, and/or renewable energy.

 Arrive: July 20, 2025